magomimmo/modern-cljs/doc/tutorial-12.md

 fields.

-If you requested the page from an HTML5 browser, it will ask you to fill the email address field with a well formed email.
-Do it and click again the `Login` buttom.
-The browser will now asks you to fill the password field by typing a password length between 4 and 8 digit with at least 1 numeric digit.
+If you requested the page from an HTML5 browser, it will ask you to fill in the email address field with a well-formed email.
+Do it and click again on the `Login` button.
+The browser will now asks you to fill in the password field by typing a password with length between 4 and 8 digits and with at least 1 numeric digit.
 Do it and click the `Login` button again.

-If everything has gone well, the browser should show you a message saying something like this: *xxxx.yyyy@gmail.com and zzzz1 passed the formal validation, but you still have to be authenticated*.
+If everything has gone well, the browser should now show you a message saying something like this: *xxxx.yyyy@gmail.com and zzzz1 passed the formal validation, but you still have to be authenticated*.